govindsaju/Frosty-Week3/Ep3.md

 rosrun ep3 navigator.py
 ```

-The bot should start moving inside the maze following the walls and
+The bot should start moving inside the maze following the walls.

 This summarises one example of autonomous navigation (in this case using wall following).